 In addition to ROI, VOI is how benefits providers prove value to employers.
 At the same time, employers know the benefits package they offer makes a difference in employees’ wellbeing.
 VOI offers tangible goals and measurable outcomes that don’t require years of data as ROI does.

-Following enrollment comes employee engagement.
-It doesn’t matter how many people sign up for a flashy new benefit if they never use it.
-Even if a benefit has fewer signups than expected, high engagement from those signing up is a promising sign.
 These employees may be logging in often, accessing programs, scheduling visits, or communicating with specialists.
 If this is the case, you may need to change your marketing strategy.
 You and the benefits provider can help drum up interest with lunch-and-learns or reminders to use the benefit before expiration.

 Benefits providers may also claim that their programs improve morale and productivity.
 Yet, when is the last time you saw either metric at an end-of-year benefits review?
 Get ahead by creating a baseline that includes key performance indicators (KPI’s), such as the number of orders met and customer service ratings.
 After one year with a benefit, see how your KPIs changed.